seamless-protocol/leverage-tokens/docs/src/src/interfaces/IFeeManager.sol/interface.IFeeManager.md

 ```

 ### TreasurySet
-Emitted when treasury is set
+Emitted when the treasury address is set

 ```solidity